flueke/mesycontrol/doc/sphinx/index.rst

 meaning hardware parameters have not been read yet.

 Using the arrow buttons on the center bar device state can be copied from hardware to config and vice-versa.
-Pressing the checkmark icon will fetch any missing parameters from the hardware and compare them against the configuration.
+Pressing the checkmark icon will (re)read needed parameters from the hardware and compare them against the configuration.

+The two buttons just below the link mode button will open a specialized device widget (if one is available) and a tabular view of the devices parameters respectively.

 Device GUIs
 ^^^^^^^^^^^